camdenHurdStBonas/Portfolio-Optimization-in-R/README.md

 # Portfolio-Optimization-in-RStudio
-Portfolio Object in RStudio to automatically do portfolio optimization and risk analysis on historical stock data from Yahoo!
+Portfolio Object in R to automatically do portfolio optimization and risk analysis on historical stock data from Yahoo!
 Finance